emhao/Flix/README.md

 ### Notes
 Describe any challenges encountered while building the app.
-- Pushing to Github and recording as gif caused delays
+- Pushing to Github and recording/displaying gif in readme caused delays

 ---